karson94/ECE510_Lab9/README.md

      ```

 4. **Important Security Notes:**
-   - The `.env` file is already added to `.gitignore` and will not be committed to version control
+   - The `local.properties` file is already added to `.gitignore` and will not be committed to version control
    - Never commit your actual API keys to the repository
    - Keep your API keys secure and don't share them publicly